-You don’t need lots of space or even a seasoned green thumb to have a totally insta-worthy greenspace.
-You just have to think small.
-A DIY terrarium lets you create an entire garden — a whole mini ecosystem, even — within the walls of a glass container.
+You don’t need a lot of room — or even a seasoned green thumb — to create a dreamy green space.
+A DIY terrarium lets you create an entire garden, or even a whole mini ecosystem, within the walls of a glass container.
 Plus, it’s super easy to make and care for.
-Win!
+Triple win!

 - Glass container

 - Activated charcoal

 - Succulent potting soil